NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Step 6: The Diagnostic Overlay (Symptom Correlation)

-When you log an observation, the engine maps qualitative severity tags (normal, warning, danger) directly against the exact bonePct, meatPct, and organPct of that day's meal plan to isolate clinical triggers without arbitrary scoring.
+When you log an observation, the engine maps qualitative severity tags (normal, warning, danger) against the exact bonePct, meatPct, and organPct of that day's meal plan to isolate clinical triggers without arbitrary scoring.

 Step 1